 Enjoy movies under the stars

-In the Outer Cape area the peninsula provides the perfect scene for movie hungry visitors.
-Without question the most classic way to enjoy a movie when you vacation in Cape Cod is to head to the Wellfleet drive-in theater.
+In the Outer Cape area, the peninsula provides the perfect scene for movie hungry visitors.
+Without question the most classic way to enjoy a movie when you vacation in Cape Cod is the Wellfleet drive-in theater.

 Movies under the stars is a proud Cape Cod summer tradition, and one of the best things to do in Cape Cod for the whole family.
 A movie, tasty snacks and the old time vibe is an experience that people of all ages can enjoy together.